ttscoff/curlyq/src/_README.md

     brew install brew-gem
     brew gem install curlyq

-If you don't have Ruby/RubyGems, you can install them pretty easily with Homebrew, rvm, or asdf.
+If you don't have Ruby/RubyGems, you can install them pretty easily with [Homebrew], [rvm], or [asdf].

+[Homebrew]: https://brew.sh/ "Homebrew—The Missing Package Manager for macOS (or Linux)"
+[rvm]: https://rvm.io/ "Ruby Version Manager (RVM)"
+[asdf]: https://github.com/asdf-vm/asdf "asdf-vm/asdf:Extendable version manager with support for ..."

 ### Usage

-Run `curlyq help` for a list of commands.
+Run `curlyq help` for a list of subcommands.
 Run `curlyq help SUBCOMMAND` for details on a particular subcommand and its options.

 ```
 @cli(bundle exec bin/curlyq help)